nubenetes/awesome-kubernetes/docs/aws.md

 - [Implementing Microservices on AWS 🌟](https://docs.aws.amazon.com/whitepapers/latest/microservices-on-aws/microservices-on-aws.html)
 - [intellipaat.com: What is AWS?](https://intellipaat.com/blog/what-is-amazon-web-services-aws/)
 - [tech.twenix.com: Securiza tu infraestructura cloud sin arruinarte](https://tech.twenix.com/securiza-tu-infraestructura-cloud-sin-arruinarte-d9d2e2d5302c)
+- [==amazon.qwiklabs.com/catalog==](https://amazon.qwiklabs.com/catalog) **One of the best ways to learn AWS services is to use them.
+If you want to grow your skills this year check out these AWS quicklabs.
+Free and paid quests to get you started and gaining experience.**
+- [==freecodecamp.org/news/tag/aws==](https://www.freecodecamp.org/news/tag/aws/) Are you looking to get into cloud?
+Check out all the amazing free content available on freecodecamp under the AWS tag.

 ### AWS Cloud Adoption Framework (AWS CAF)
 - [==AWS Cloud Adoption Framework (AWS CAF)==](https://aws.amazon.com/professional-services/CAF/) The AWS Cloud Adoption Framework (AWS CAF) leverages AWS experience and best practices to help you digitally transform and accelerate your business outcomes through innovative use of AWS.
 AWS CAF identifies specific organizational capabilities that underpin successful cloud transformations.
 These capabilities provide best practice guidance that helps you improve your cloud readiness.
 AWS CAF groups its capabilities in six perspectives: Business, People, Governance, Platform, Security, and Operations.
 Each perspective comprises a set of capabilities that functionally related stakeholders own or manage in the cloud transformation journey.
 Use the AWS CAF to identify and prioritize transformation opportunities, evaluate and improve your cloud readiness, and iteratively evolve your transformation roadmap.